top of page

 Exploring marine microbes at molecular, cellular, and ocean scales

 We are a curiosity-driven group working at the intersection of cell biology, microbial oceanography, and biogeochemistry.
-Our Lab investigates the molecular processes that drive marine microbial metabolism and characterizes how these processes shape broad biogeochemical cycles.
-We develop and use a combination of cutting-edge subcellular proteomics, metaproteomics, physiology, and rate measurements.
+We study the molecular processes that shape marine microbial metabolism and examine how these processes influence broader biogeochemical cycles.
+To do this, we develop and use a combination of cutting-edge subcellular proteomics, metaproteomics, physiology, and rate measurements.

-We believe science and discovery should be, and could be, accessible to anyone, anywhere.
-Our Lab is committed to using Frugal Science tools and open-source software whenever possible.
-Our code is publicly available on GitHub and our protocols are accessible on protocols.io.
-We deposit our data in relevant public repositories.
+We believe that science and discovery should be, and could be, accessible to anyone, anywhere.
+Whenever possible, we use accessible tools and software in our research and outreach.
+We share our code is publicly on GitHub and make our protocols available on protocols.io

 Lab News